-\paragraph{Best Subset Selection:} We motivate our methods through the well-known Sparse Linear Regression (SLR) problem.
-Given the design matrix $\bX\in\R^{n\times p}$ and the outcome vector $\by\in\R^n$, we seek to estimate the vector $\B{\beta}\in\R^p$ such that $\B{\beta}$ is sparse (i.e., has only a few nonzero coefficients) and the least squares error defined as $\|\by-\bX\B{\beta}\|_2^2$ is minimized.
+We motivate our methods through the well-known Sparse Linear Regression (SLR) problem.
+Given a model matrix $\bX\in\R^{n\times p}$ and outcome vector $\by\in\R^n$, we seek to estimate the vector $\B{\beta}\in\R^p$ such that $\B{\beta}$ is sparse (i.e., has only a few nonzero coefficients) and the least squares error $\|\by-\bX\B{\beta}\|_2^2$ is minimized.
 Sparsity in the model is desirable from statistical and interpretability perspectives, especially in high-dimensional settings where $p\gg n$.

-In general, estimators proposed for the SLR problem seek to minimize a penalized/constrained version of the least squares error, where the penalty/constraint promotes sparsity.
-Some common penalties for this setup include $\ell_2$ penalty known as the Ridge~\citep{ridge}, $\ell_1$ penalties such as the Lasso~\citep{Lasso} and non-convex penalties like SCAD~\citep{scad}.
-In this paper, we base our modeling framework on the Best Subset Selection (BSS) estimator~\citep{miller1990subset}.
+In general, estimators proposed for the SLR problem seek to minimize a penalized (or constrained) version of the least squares error, where the penalty (or constraint) promotes sparsity.
+Common choices for this setup include the $\ell_2$ penalty, or Ridge~\citep{ridge}, $\ell_1$ penalties such as the Lasso~\citep{Lasso} and non-convex penalties like SCAD~\citep{scad}.
+In this paper, we build on the Best Subset Selection (BSS) estimator~\citep{miller1990subset}.
 Formally, the BSS estimator is defined as

-where $\|\cdot\|_0$ denotes the number of nonzero elements of a vector.
-Problem~\eqref{l0} is computationally challenging~\citep{natarajan1995sparse}.
-However, recent advances in nonconvex and mixed-integer programming have led to the development of algorithms that can obtain good or optimal solutions to problem~\eqref{l0} for moderate to large problem instances.
-Most popular approaches to solving problem~\eqref{l0} include iterative methods~\citep{bestSubset}, local search methods~\citep{beckeldar,l0learn}, as well as mixed-integer optimization approaches~\citep{bart}.